andrelrms/MyRfunctions/README.md

-Personal packages with functions that I use often.
+Personal package with functions that I use often.